bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-04-devloper-portal.md

 ## View credentials

-1. To view an app API account's credentials, navigate to the Dev Portal's [My Apps dashboard](https://devtools.bigcommerce.com/my/apps) and click the **View Client ID** padlock icon to the right of the relevant app's listing.
+1. To view an app-level API account's credentials, navigate to the Dev Portal's [My Apps dashboard](https://devtools.bigcommerce.com/my/apps) and click the **View Client ID** padlock icon to the right of the relevant app's listing.

 ![Menu - view client ID](https://storage.googleapis.com/bigcommerce-production-dev-center/images/app-api-account/devtool-app-menu-client-id.png "View Client ID")

-2. A dialog box opens to reveal your API account credentials.
+2. A dialog box opens to reveal your app-level API account credentials.

-To learn more about using an app API account to generate store-specific access tokens, see [Implementing the OAuth Flow](/api-docs/apps/guide/auth).
+To learn more about using an app-level API account to generate store-specific access tokens, see [Implementing the OAuth Flow](/api-docs/apps/guide/auth).

 ## Edit an app profile